Fence (criminal)

 market price as possible without drawing suspicion.
 This process often relies on a legal business (such as a pawnshop, flea market, or street vendor) in order to "launder" the stolen goods by intermixing them with legally-obtained items of the same type.

-Fencing is illegal in all countries, but legally proving a violation of anti-fencing laws can be difficult.
+Fencing is illegal in all countries, but proving a violation of anti-fencing laws can be difficult.

 History of receiving

 The fence, or receiver, is an old kind of criminal, historically attested in many countries, and with deep and complex dynamics within society.

 Early modern England

 Receiving was a widespread crime in Modern England and a concern for the English government of that period.
 It involved many other kinds of activities and crimes, and it saw its peak in the early 18th century with the notorious Jonathan Wild.
 Receiving is intrinsically connected to theft, as receivers, by definition, buy previously stolen goods in order to make profit out of them later.
 When organised theft grew in London thanks to the support of receivers, the establishment started to fight it with new laws, often aimed at receivers: receiving was acknowledged as the core of property crime.

 Receiving was not considered as a felony (crime) in common law until 1691, when fences became potential targets of charges as accessories to theft.
 This meant that in order to judge a suspected receiver, it was necessary to condemn the related thief first.
 Later laws further focused on receivers, especially the 1718 Transportation Act, which, together with other measures, made fences main felons and not simply accessories to other felonies.
 Nonetheless, it was not easy to prove that a dealer knowingly accepted stolen goods, especially without the related theft event being fully cleared out.

 There are 5,892 proceedings stored in the Old Bailey Online archive where the offence category is receiving.
 Of these, 2,283 have a verdict category of guilty.

 The 1718 Transportation Act also criminalised returning goods for a fee, which reveals that by then, receiving had already been taken to the next stage: returning goods to their owner, for a fee, instead of selling them in the second-hand market.
 Thieves could in this way act as go-betweens themselves, but go-betweens could raise some suspicions, whereas relying on receivers added a safety layer against effective prosecution.
 A victim of theft was often willing to pay in order to get their goods back, in order to spare themselve further troubles and/or if the items taken had the potential to reveal unflattering details about their personal affairs.
 In addition to that, for many centuries, prosecution in England was entirely at the expense (of personal money, time, and effort) of the prosecutor.
 Therefore, given the difficulty of actually proving receiving in courts, common people, especially shopkeepers, often preferred compounding, feeling that prosecuting was not worth it.
 This gave a considerable advantage to receivers.

 Ticket to the hanging of Jonathan Wild.